ARTICLE TABLE OF CONTENTS

-Development is a large part of the SAP Cloud Platform.
+Development is a large part of the SAP Business Technology Platform.
 As such, DevOps is a set of tools for building relationships and encouraging cooperation between developers and operations staff.
 DevOps is about people, processes, and organizational structure.

 The goal is to optimize the end-to-end product value stream by eliminating waste and developing fast customer feedback loops.
 It also involves working from measurable data and sharing knowledge, success, and failure.

-A big part of SAP Cloud Platform is its enterprise-ready capabilities.
+A big part of SAP Business Technology Platform is its enterprise-ready capabilities.
 Cloud apps can be developed quickly and be ready for your business with as little hassle as possible.
 In addition to many ready-made solutions, SAP Cloud is designed for extensibility.

-The SAP Cloud Platform is designed to provide businesses with a landscape that focuses your business’s needs.
+The SAP Business Technology Platform is designed to provide businesses with a landscape that focuses your business’s needs.
 From there, you can employ applications and extensions designed to optimize business processes.

-In addition to ready-to-use business content, the SAP Cloud Platform offers a set of capabilities designed to create new innovative applications in the cloud.
+In addition to ready-to-use business content, the SAP Business Technology Platform offers a set of capabilities designed to create new innovative applications in the cloud.
 It also offers services including mobility, machine learning, and the Internet of Things.

 For instance, the Internet of Things is a capability that gathers data that you can then use to reimagine business processes.
 It has a reference architecture that offers business services and specific capabilities to address critical industrial use cases across manufacturing, supply chain, logistics, assets, products, service management, and more.

 Data Management and Storage